Acoustic Emission Monitoring During Pressure Tests

 Validating Vessel Integrity

-Pressure testing is essential to verify that a pressure vessel or pipeline can handle its intended loads.
-AE enhances this process by detecting emissions triggered by flaws or stress concentrations—well before they cause leaks or ruptures.
+Pressure testing ensures a vessel or pipeline can withstand operational loads.
+AE enhances this process by detecting stress emissions from flaws or weak points before they result in leaks or ruptures.

 Early Failure Detection